 Brixton

-Coming from humble beginnings in Brixton, this Indian place has established itself as one of the most amazing restaurants in London (there are several branches).
+Coming from humble beginnings in Brixton, this Indian restaurant has established itself as one of the most exciting in London, with several branches now.

 Address: 41-43 Atlantic Rd, Brixton, London SW9 8JL